Trian Partners: Notable deals

 In October 2015, Trian bought a $2.5 billion stake in General Electric.
 In May 2019, Peltz and Garden joined Legg Mason's board of directors.
 At the time, Trian had a 4.5% stake in the company.
 When Franklin Templeton Investments acquired Legg Mason in July 2020, Trian made a $70 million profit.

 In October 2020, Trian acquired 9.9% stakes in both Invesco and Janus Henderson.
 Peltz and Garden then joined Invesco's board of directors.
 On February 1, 2022, Peltz and Garden left the board after Trian noted Invesco's financial performance had significantly improved.
 At the same time, Trian increased its stake in Janus Henderson to 16.7%, becoming its biggest shareholder with Peltz and Garden joining its board.
 Performance for Janus Henderson lagged and Trian wanted to exercise more control.

 In May 2022, Trian announced it was considering a significant transaction with Wendy's.
 This included selling it, acquiring it entirely or merging it with another company.
 As it invested in the predecessor company of Wendy's, it held 19.4% of shares in the company at the time, making it the largest shareholder.
 However, in January 2023, Trian stated it would drop these plans as Wendy's announced a corporate redesign, doubled its dividend to increase its share price and also announced a $500 million share repurchase program.

+In December 2025, Trian and a group of investors led by General Catalyst announced they will acquire asset manager Janus Henderson in an all-cash deal valuing it at $7.4 billion.